ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after the service impact analysis.
+As described in {{exam2}}, controller collect the network metrics from network elements, it finds the packet loss of P1 and the path delay of P2 exceed the thresholds, a network incident 'VPN A degradation' may be triggered after the service impact assessment.

 ## Incident Diagnosis